PLATINUM2023

 CorpsAfrica gives bright, ambitious African men and women the opportunity to serve in their own countries or other African countries to facilitate small-scale, high-impact projects that are identified by local people, along the lines of the Peace Corps model.

-CorpsAfrica has successfully recruited and supported 514 Volunteers to serve in Morocco, Senegal, Malawi, Rwanda, Ghana, and Kenya in the 2022-2023 cohort; 342 Volunteers have successfully completed service.
+CorpsAfrica has successfully recruited and supported more than 800 Volunteers to serve in Morocco, Senegal, Malawi, Rwanda, Ghana, Kenya, Ethiopia, Uganda, and the Gambia.
+342 Volunteers have successfully completed service.
 Initially, a large investment from a state-owned Moroccan company helped us expand to Senegal and Malawi.
-More recently, a second major backer is significantly enlarging capacity and growth through a five-year partnership—allowing the organization to add five more countries, including Ghana and Kenya, in 2022 and Nigeria, Uganda, and Ethiopia in 2023 and two more countries in 2024.
-From a one-person start-up in 2011, CorpsAfrica has evolved into a multinational organization with programs in six countries, a 50+ person staff.
-We have a strong followership base of over 7,000 individuals seeking to participate in the organization in various capacities – as applicants to the Volunteer program, friends of the organization, and partners.
+More recently, a second major backer is significantly enlarging capacity and growth through a five-year partnership, allowing the organization to add more countries, including Ghana and Kenya, in 2022; Uganda, Ethiopia, and the Gambia in 2023; and more countries on the horizon for 2024.
+From a one-person start-up in 2011, CorpsAfrica has evolved into a multinational organization with programs in nine countries and a 130+ person staff.
 The demand for the CorpsAfrica model is clearly established.

 Some highlights: